 Typically, if a USB device is redirected successfully to the Linux VDA, one or more device nodes are created in the system /dev path.
-Sometimes, however, the redirected device is not usable for an active Linux VDA session.
+Sometimes, however, the redirected device isn't usable for an active Linux VDA session.
 USB devices rely on drivers to function properly and some devices require special drivers.
-If drivers are not provided, the redirected USB devices are inaccessible to the active Linux VDA session.
-To ensure USB device connectivity, install the drivers and configure the system properly.
+If drivers aren't provided, the redirected USB devices are inaccessible to the active Linux VDA session.
+To make sure of USB device connectivity, install the drivers and configure the system properly.

 The Linux VDA supports a list of USB devices that are successfully redirected to and from the client.
-In addition, the device is properly mounted, especially the USB disk, allowing the user to access the disk without any additional configuration.